irhosseinz/Crypto-Trade-Manager/README.md

 ## Usage
 * __Stop Loss__: trade based on your stop-loss strategy
 * __Buy Low__: Buy a Coin in Lowest price you think can reach!
+* __Monitor The Market__: It Can Monitor The Market And A Chart Reachs A Price, You'll be Notified Throught Telegram Bot
 * etc..

 ## Main features